 - LSJA, MEASURE, Texas Appleseed, the Texas Criminal Justice Coalition wrote a letter to Travis County that described the heath concerns and solutions of individuals in the youth justice system.

-- LSJA participated in web conference with City of Austin and Travis County authorities to continue advocating for the safety of young people in their facilities.
+- LSJA co-hosted a webinar with City of Austin and Travis County authorities to continue advocating for the safety of young people in their facilities.

 LINKS TO BEST NATIONAL PRACTICES